open-pioneer/trails-starter/docs/dev/Guide.md

 To provide API functions a service providing `"runtime.ApiExtension"` needs to be implemented.
 The service must implement the `ApiExtension` interface from `@open-pioneer/runtime`.
-Inside the `getApiMethods` function, methods to be added to the web component API can be defined.
+Functions returned from `getApiMethods()` will automatically be added as methods on the web component's API object.

 For example: